city41/gba-convertpng/README.md

 This is a nodejs based tool for converting png images to the tile data format used in GBA games.

-HEADS UP: I make games for the e-Reader, and so far have not done mainstream GBA development.
+**HEADS UP #1:** I make games for the e-Reader, and so far have not done mainstream GBA development.
 So possibly this tool is missing things for GBA dev.
 If so, please let me know.

+**HEADS UP #2:** This is a very simple tool that can only do a few simple things.
+If you want a lot of control over your graphics, you probably want to use [Grit](https://www.coranac.com/man/grit/html/grit.htm).
+Maybe someday convertpng will expand enough to be a good alternative to Grit.

 ## Installation